MrEddX/docs.chatrix.one/docs/registration.en.md

      Avoid hard to remember but easy to crack passwords!
      For example: `Sq@-!@#!`.
 Such a password is cracked in **minutes** or **hours**!

-To test the strength of your password, you can use online tools such as [**How Secure Is My Password?**](https://www.security.org/how-secure-is-my-password/) and [** Have i been pwned?**](https://haveibeenpwned.com/).
+To test the strength of your password, you can use online tools such as [How Secure Is My Password?](https://www.security.org/how-secure-is-my-password/) and [ Have i been pwned?](https://haveibeenpwned.com/).
 They are useful in case you want to find out how long does it take for your chosen password to be cracked, as well as to check if it has already been compromised in a previous password breach.

 !!! tip "Tip"

      Avoid using one password for everything!
      Use password management software (**Password Manager**).
 This way, you will be able to easily generate different passwords for each account or application.
 Most importantly, you won't need to remember them.
-I would recommend [**Bitwarden**](https://bitwarden.com/).
+I would recommend [Bitwarden](https://bitwarden.com/).

 ## Ways to register an account

 - :material-pencil: - On your own by completing the online registration form;
 - :material-apps: - Through your installed application - client;
 - :material-email-check: - By sending an email to the address located at the the bottom of this website.
-Contacts are also available in the [**About**](https://docs.chatrix.one/en/about/#contacts) section.
+Contacts are also available in the [About](https://docs.chatrix.one/en/about/#contacts) section.
 If you are using a mobile device, please check the menu :material-menu:;
 - :material-message-check: - By sending an **XMPP** message to an administrator.
 An active **XMPP** profile is required, the server you send from is irrelevant.
-For an up-to-date admin address, please see the [**About**](https://docs.chatrix.one/en/about/#contacts) section;
+For an up-to-date admin address, please see the [About](https://docs.chatrix.one/en/about/#contacts) section;
 - :material-phone-check: - Phone call if you have a phone number to contact an administrator.
 It will not be published on the website;
 - :material-eye-check-outline: - Meets eye to eye.